nahandove/BattleshipGame/README.txt

 The actual gameplay:

-The players cannot see their opponent#s ships (the ships are hidden by a "fog").
+The players cannot see their opponent's ships (the ships are hidden by a "fog").
 The program prompts the player to call out a single coordinate (as letter-number combination) as their target turn by turn.
 The field is displayed on the console with the opponent's "foggy field" at the top and their own field with ships at the bottom.
 Invalid coordinate calls are checked and players are given the opportunity to correct their call.